 Believe it or not, I wrote my Master’s thesis on the connection between masturbation (attitudes and practices) and self-esteem and body image.
 No doubt there are many connections between these parts of our sexuality, and they play out in so many ways in people’s lives.

-This week, in preparation for next week’s call about “Sexual Evolution,” I thought I’d take a modern look (that thesis is pretty old now!) at several ways people’s self-esteem impacts their sexuality (and vice versa).
+This week, in preparation for my masterclass “How to be Sexually Bold: Quit Apologizing, Own Your Desire & Go For What You Want”, I thought I’d take a modern look (that thesis is pretty old now!) at several ways people’s self-esteem impacts their sexuality (and vice versa).
 At it’s core, self-esteem is about holding ourselves in esteem—liking oneself.
 Do you wake up each day and love being you?
 Do you support you?
 We all have self-esteem needs, in which we desire recognition of our achievements by our peers, we develop a sense of competence and have the respect of others.
 We feel our own sense of self-worth.
 Here’s how these needs might play out in your sexuality.

 1. Sex for the Right or Wrong Reasons